sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 *This is calculated as 1000*

-A couple of rules to think about:
+Some specificity rules to think about:

 - If two selectors apply to the same element, the one with higher specificity wins
 - When selectors have an equal specificity value, the latest rule is the one that counts